Windows 10 to Windows 11 Upgrade: Step‑by‑Step Tutorial

 • Apps or devices not working after upgrade: Check for driver updates in Windows Update or from your device manufacturer’s website.

-• Want to go back to Windows 10: You have 10 days after upgrading to roll back via Settings > System > Recovery.
+• Want to go back to previous version: You have 10 days after upgrading to roll back via Settings > System > Recovery.

 Discover more from Windows Mode